 Source: NinaMalyna (Shutterstock)

-Whether you choose to do it once a week or every other month, your lawn will need all the care and attention for it to look vibrant and lush.
+Whether you choose to do it once a week or every other month, your lawn will need all the care and attention to look vibrant and lush.
 When it comes to keeping a healthy lawn, there are several tricks to get the job done.

 Some of the essential things you want to take care of regularly include: